gbif/hp-canadensys/resources/documents.md

 GBIF, TDWG, and other partners, are exploring new approaches to publish more complex types of data.
 If you are interested to know more about this subject, visit the [New data models page on GBIF](https://www.gbif.org/composition/HjlTr705BctcnaZkcjRJq/data-model-principal-composition).

+# Data standardization

-# Darwin Core
+## Darwin Core

-[Darwin Core](https://dwc.tdwg.org/) - DwC for short - is a standard maintained by the [Darwin Core Maintenance Interest Group](https://www.tdwg.org/standards/dwc/#maintenance-group%22%3E).
-It includes a glossary of terms intended to facilitate the sharing of information about biological diversity by providing identifiers, labels, and definitions.
-Darwin Core is primarily based on taxa, their occurrence in nature as documented by observations, specimens, samples, and related information.
+[Darwin Core](https://dwc.tdwg.org/) – or DwC for short – is a group of standards designed for sharing biodiversity data.
+Developed by the [Biodiversity Information Standards (TDWG)](http://www.tdwg.org/), these standards allow data owners to publish biodiversity information in a language (**Darwin Core**) and format (e.g. **Darwin Core archives**) that can be understood and used by everyone.
 A data standard facilitates data sharing and re-use by other projects.

+The Darwin Core includes a [glossary of terms](https://dwc.tdwg.org/terms/) intended to facilitate the sharing of information about biological diversity by providing reference definitions, examples, and commentaries (see [Darwin Core website](https://dwc.tdwg.org/)).
+The Darwin Core is primarily based on taxa, their occurrence in nature as documented by observations, specimens, and samples, and related information.
+The [Simple Darwin Core](https://dwc.tdwg.org/simple/) is a specification for one particular way to use the terms – to share data about taxa and their occurrences in a simply structured way.
+Other Darwin Core extensions are available to share data about [species distribution](https://rs.gbif.org/extension/gbif/1.0/distribution_2022-02-02.xml), [identification history](https://rs.gbif.org/extension/dwc/identification_history_2022-02-02.xml), [measurements and facts](https://rs.gbif.org/extension/obis/extended_measurement_or_fact.xml), [ecological survey](https://rs.gbif.org/core/dwc_event_2022-02-02.xml) or [DNA derived data](https://rs.gbif.org/extension/gbif/1.0/dna_derived_data_2022-02-23.xml) for example.

 ## Mapping to Darwin Core